gravitational/teleport/rfd/0080-piv-private-key.md

 | PIN            | 8 chars  | `123456`                                           | sign and decrypt data, reset pin          |
 | PUK            | 8 chars  | `12345678`                                         | reset PIN when blocked by failed attempts |

 To simplify our implementation and limit UX impact, we will expect the user's PIV device to use the default Management Key.
-In the future, we may want to add support for using non-default management key to better protect the generation and retrieval of private keys on the user's PIV key, as well as PIN management if we decide to add an options like `private_key_mode: hardware_key_touch_pin`.
+In the future, we may want to add support for using non-default management key to better protect the generation and retrieval of private keys on the user's PIV key, as well as PIN management if we decide to add an options like `private_key_policy: hardware_key_touch_pin`.